 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Hollows #11 series and is a This urban fantasy is a hardcover edition that was published by Voyager on January 22, 2013 and has 435 pages.
+It is part of the The Hollows #11 series and is a urban fantasy that was published by Voyager on January 22, 2013 and has 435 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dates from Hell, Pale Demon, Unbound, Something Deadly This Way Comes, The Good, the Bad, and the Undead, Every Which Way But Dead, A Fistful of Charms, For a Few Demons More, The Outlaw Demon Wails, White Witch, Black Curse, Black Magic Sanction, A Perfect Blood, "Pet Shop Boys", "Trouble on Reserve", Into the Woods, Holidays are Hell, The Drafter, "Waylaid", The Operator, The Turn: The Hollows Begins with Death

 Eleventh in The Hollows urban fantasy revolving around Rachel Morgan and set in Cincinnati, Ohio.

 In 2014, Ever After was nominated for the Audie Award for Paranormal, and in 2013 for the Goodreads Choice Award for Paranormal Fantasy.